doom-neovim/doom-nvim/docs/getting_started.md

   documentation is the core of all projects.
 - Restructured source code.
 Now the doom nvim source code is much cleaner and easier to understand.
-- Added selene linter CI for incoming pull requests and stylua CI for pushes.
-  Let's get a consistent way to maintain Doom Nvim source!

 Now that we know what's new we will surely want to update, isn't it?